defuse/DAWr/README.md

 devices which output mono or stereo respectively.
 There is also an `EventSource` type representing a collection of events that occur at specific moments in time (e.g. `NoteOn(frequency)` and `NoteOff`).
-The philosophy is that each device should do one simple thing, and do it well, and then more powerful devices can be created by chaining simpler ones.
+The philosophy is that each device should do one simple thing well, and then more powerful devices can be created by chaining simpler ones.

 New devices are constructed by providing references to all of their input devices and references to all of the event sources they need to listen to.
 For